ffxhxd/quadb-assignment/README.md

 Start the development server:
 - npm start

-- Open your browser and go to http://localhost:3000 to view the Rick and Morty Character Viewer.
+- Open your browser and go to http://localhost:3000 to view the Movie App.

 ## Technologies Used